asnr/advanced-r-answers/foundations/functions.md

 Function Components
 -------------------

 1. What function allows you to tell if an object is a function?
     What function allows you to tell if a function is a primitive function?

     `is.function()` and `is.primitive()`

-    num_args = function(f) length(formals(args(f)))

 2. This code makes a list of all functions in the base package.
     ```r
     objs <- mget(ls("package:base"), inherits = TRUE)
     funs <- Filter(is.function, objs)
     ```

    Use it to answer the following questions:

-     a.
-Which base function has the most arguments?
+   1. Which base function has the most arguments?

        The `funs` array holds objects which in turn store a function as an attribute.
 To unwrap this mess we need

         ```r
         extract_fun = function(fun_obj) fun_obj[[ names(fun_obj)[1] ]]